 Social media marketing is no longer just about posting, say, twice a day, five days a week.
 Top marketers plan their social media content in terms of campaigns.
 These campaigns usually have a goal (e.g. to promote your Christmas sales) and stretch across multiple social media channels.
 Once you have created your campaigns in Buffer, you can pop over to the analytics tab to see the performance of your campaigns.

 This guide outlines how to create and manage campaigns in Buffer.
 For guidance on tracking the performance of your campaigns in Buffer, please head over to this guide.

-⭐️ Campaigns is available on our Pro, Premium, and Business plans.
+⭐️ Campaigns is available on paid plans.
 Learn more about our plans and pricing here.

 This article contains the following sections:

 - Adding posts to a campaign

 - Viewing, editing, and deleting campaigns

 In the video below, Katie, from our Customer Advocacy team, will walk you through the steps to manage your social campaigns within Buffer, and track the performance of them under the analytics tab.

 - Please note, only the account owner and users with Admin access are able to create new campaigns.